Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HLS_tutorial/README.md

 * `#pragma HLS INTERFACE axis port=arg0`, `arg1`: These pragmas specify that the input and output should be implemented as AXI4-Streams in hardware.
 * `#pragma HLS INTERFACE ap_ctrl_none port=return`: This pragma states that the kernel should execute in free-running mode, i.e. not dependent on control signals.
 * `xmc::StreamAdapter1d<32>::writeStream(arg1, stream_adapter)`: The kernel writes 32 `int` values on each execution of the function.
+WE SHOULD TLAK ABOUT THE LINE ABOVE.
+THIS IS NOT STANDARD HLS CODE.

 These code elements fulfill some of the requirements for interfacing an HLS Kernel to an AI Engine graph, namely:
 * The kernel inputs and outputs should be implemented as AXI4-Streams.